ITC stock crosses Rs 300-mark for first time in 3 years; how far will it go?

 Manoj Dalmia, founder and director, Proficient Equities said, "ITC had been consolidating for a week and now it has again given a breakout.
 With the current levels, we expect the target price to be around Rs 315.
 Investors can accumulate at dip with a long-term view."

-Ravi Singhal, CEO, GCL, "As we can see after palm oil prices fell by more than 20 per cent from their peak, it will help to increase margins, and there are rumors in the market that a disinvestment is possible in the fourth quarter, which will cause the stock to outperform.
+Ravi Singhal, CEO, GCL said "As we can see after palm oil prices fell by more than 20 per cent from their peak, it will help to increase margins, and there are rumors in the market that a disinvestment is possible in the fourth quarter, which will cause the stock to outperform.
 Target price is Rs 340 in the coming months."

 Ravi Singh, vice-president and head of Research, Share India said, "ITC shares are riding high amid the overall strength in FMCG sector.
 The ITC stock is potentially stronger than peers due to its robust recovery in cigarette and hotel business and cost optimisation.
 On technical setup, the counter is in a strong bullish trend by major momentum indicators.
 Investors may hold their positions for a target of Rs 325 in the near term."

 Tirthankar Das, Head of Technical Research, Ashika Group said, "FMCG sector continues with its outperformance as the NSE FMCG index continues to form higher peak and higher trough in all time frame.
 In that space, ITC remains a clear outperformer.
 Recently, prices have registered a breakout of the 1.5-month-old congestion area thus offering fresh entry opportunity.
 However, immediate resistance from the stock arises from the two-year old supply line adjoining the highs of June'20 (209), Feb'21(239) and Oct'21 (262) against which the elevated resistance is placed at Rs 296- Rs 300.
 The said level further coincides with the projected 161.8% retracement of the last visible correction (Oct'21-Feb'22), while on the oscillator front, presence of Class B divergence calls for the first signs of price exhaustion.
 Hence, for the trend follower, price sustenance above Rs 300 would continue to maintain positive biasness while for medium term investors a corrective dip towards Rs 275- Rs 280 should be used as ideal buying opportunity to ride the next leg of up move towards Rs 330- Rs 335."

 In Q4 of last fiscal, the FMCG-cigarette-to-hotel major logged a year-on-year consolidated net profit of Rs 4,196 crore, up 11.7 per cent in the quarter ended March 31, 2022 against a net profit of Rs 3,755.47 crore in the year-ago period.